russellgochoa/PONG/README.md

 ### **_*Description*_**

-## CLick the dot to move it to a randon square for GA SEI
+## Click the dot to move it to a randon square / for GA SEI

 ### **_*Technologies*_**